smartcontractkit/chainlink-starknet/packages-ts/starknet-gauntlet-cli/README.md

 yarn gauntlet ocr2:deploy -h
 ```

-It will show details for the specificed function with their needed parameters and their types, if any
+It will show details for the specified function with their needed parameters and their types, if any